-If you’re looking at expanding abroad, you need international research before you start spending money on that expansion.
+If you’re looking at expanding abroad, you need international research and a solid budget template before you start spending money on that expansion.
 Good research tells you about the regulations governing the market you’re expanding into, meaning you can work out how costly it will be to comply with them.

 This research can also tell you about the culture you’re expanding into, which informs your marketing, and the market forces acting on customers there, so you’ll know how much money people have to spend on products like yours and how much demand there is for a new business is your niche.

 If your research shows you it would extremely costly, and that you’d be growing into an area where people don’t want to spend what little money they have on the products you offer, then that international expansion would be a bad choice!
 Even if it means moving more slowly, doing research and finding out what to expect in your new market is more likely to lead to success than leaping before you look.

 The other key means you have to grow your business is to introduce new products.
 This can give your existing customers more chances to spend money with you, as well as bringing in new customers.